gitter-badger/BAF/README.md

 * fire up a terminal and sudo apt-get update && apt-get upgrade && apt-get dist-upgrade
 * install [ requests , httplib , urllib , time , bs4 "BeautifulSoup" , selenium , sys ] python modules
 * python BAF_0.1.0.py
+* enter your shodan's account username and pass
+* choose 1 , let it do it's job , press y , close the previous tab , press y ,close the previous tabs ...etc till u have the opening        cams only
+* choose 2 , enter what do u want to search for (ie: NSA) , when it's done , refer to the targets text file , it will contain the targets ip:port
+* that's all , till now :)
+* beta versions will make automated browser open for better understanding ,but you can close the webcam tabs freely

 how to contribute?